wp-plugins/wp-to-twitter/readme.txt

 * Feature: support for YOURLS signature tokens
 * Feature: Twitter widget support for searches

+= 2.9.4 =

+* Security Fix: https://vexatioustendencies.com/wordpress-plugin-vulnerability-dump-part-2/; No thanks to reporter.

 = 2.9.3 =

 * Feature: Use display URL for URLs in Twitter Widget